bitslip6/bitfire/README.md

 bots identifying themselves as malicious scripts.
 The configuration is stored in `config.ini` in the BitFire home directory (your github checkout location, or for composer vendor/bitslip6/bitfire/config.ini)

+#### Feature flags support 3 values:
+ - *false*: disable the feature
+ - *report*: don't block the traffic but add an entry top the report_file
+ - *block*: block the request
+ we recommend beginning with _report_ and then moving to *block* only after verifying that you would not be blocking good traffic.  https://github.com/bitslip6/bitfire/wiki/block_reporting for details.

-*1.* First setup your in-memory cache type.
+*1*.
+First setup your in-memory cache type.
 BitFire stores server state in memory for fast response time and supports all PHP in memory caches.
-We preefeer in order: *shm*, *apcu*, *shmop*.
+We preefeer in order: *shmop*, *apcu*, *shm*.
 If you are unsure which cache your server supports, see php_info() output.
-Look for "shm", "apcu" and "shmop" and set *_cache_type_* in `config.ini` to your chosen cache or 'nop' for no cache.
+Look for "shmop", "apcu" and "shm" and set *_cache_type_* in `config.ini` to your chosen cache or 'nop' for no cache.

-*2.* Next configure a browser honey pot.
+*2*.
+Next configure a browser honey pot.
 Set *_honeypot_url*_ in `config.ini` to anything you like, or leave the default.
 Malicious bots looking for secure areas of your site will read this, request the url and get banned for 24 hours.
-Good bots will respect the Disallow.
+Good bots will respect the Disallow and not be effected.
 Add your url to your robots.txt file:
 ```ini
 honeypot_url = '/not_important/contact'
 ```